SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 The format...encourages participants who want to contribute to say more and listen less."

-The solution is to run a text chat beside the video conference where people can signal that they want to speak.
+The solution is to run a text chat besides the video conference where people can signal that they want to speak.
 The moderator can then select people from the waiting list.
-This practice can be reinforced by having everyone mute themselves, and only allowing the moderator to unmute people.
+This practice can be reinforced by having everyone mute themselves and only allowing the moderator to unmute people.
 {cite:p}`Broo2016` has many other useful suggestions for managing meetings.